-This is my super-simple way to make hibachi fried rice at home.
+This is my super-simple solution for how to make hibachi fried rice in the Instant Pot at home.
 With the help of the Instant Pot, this recipe comes together with minimal effort.
 Our recipe is for Japanese style Hibachi fried rice, which basically means we use short-grain sushi-style rice.
 This yields a more chewy final texture than the fried rice you will generally get at a Chinese take-out restaurant which is more often made with long-er grain rice and has a drier, more crumbly final texture.

 What are the ingredients in Instant Pot Hibachi Fried Rice?

 Here is the easy list of ingredients and simple swaps where available.
 The “key” ingredient here is the rice, but more on that later:

 - Butter, I use olive-oil butter, just choose your favorite

 - Frozen peas, these are used frozen, so no need to thaw or pre-cook